How is Lyme Disease Transmitted?

-- Lyme disease transmission to humans usually occurs during the late spring and early summer (May, June, July).
-This is the time of the year when young (nymph stage) ticks are active and feeding.
+- Lyme disease transmission usually occurs during the late spring and early summer (May, June, July) when young (nymph stage) ticks are active and feeding.
+However, adult blacklegged ticks remain active all winter and can also transmit Lyme disease.

 - Painful and swollen joints